apache/yunikorn-site/docs/developer_guide/deployment.md

 The easiest way to deploy YuniKorn is to leverage our [helm charts](https://hub.helm.sh/charts/yunikorn/yunikorn), you can find the guide [here](get_started/get_started.md).
-This document describes the manual process to deploy YuniKorn scheduler and it is majorly for developers.
+This document describes the manual process to deploy YuniKorn scheduler and admission controller.
+It is primarily intended for developers.

 ## Build docker image